 Overview of IRS Section 179 Deduction

-Several years ago, IRS Section 179 was often referred to as the “SUV Tax Loophole” or the “Hummer Deduction” because many businesses have used this tax code to write-off the purchase of qualifying vehicles at the time (like SUV’s and Hummers).
-But, that particular benefit of IRS Section 179 has been severely reduced in recent years, see ‘Vehicles & IRS Section 179’ for current limits on business vehicles.
+IRS Section 179 used to be referred to as the “SUV Tax Loophole” or the “Hummer Deduction” because many businesses have used this tax code to write-off the purchase of qualifying vehicles at the time (like SUV’s and Hummers).
+But, that particular benefit has been substantially reduced in recent years.

 Today, IRS Section 179 is one of the few incentives included in any of the recent Stimulus Bills that actually helps small businesses.
 Although large businesses also benefit from IRS Section 179 or Bonus Depreciation, the original target of this legislation was much needed tax relief for small businesses – and millions of small businesses are actually taking action and getting real benefits.

 IRS Section 179 does come with limits – there are caps to the total amount written off ($1,00,000 for 2019), and limits to the total amount of the equipment purchased ($2,500,000 in 2019).
 The deduction begins to phase out dollar-for-dollar after $2,500,000 is spent by a given business, so this makes it a true small and medium-sized business deduction.

 All businesses that purchase, finance, and/or lease less than $2,500,000 in new or used business equipment during tax year 2019 should qualify for the IRS Section 179 Deduction.